pearswick/calspy/README.md

 # calspy🗓️🕵️

 calspy is a tool for investigative journalists and OSINT researchers to scrape events from a public Google Calendar.
 It works by mimicking human action in a web browser, automating the process of clicking through each month to find events.
-To avoid scraping until the dawn of time,calspy stops scraping when it has found 18 consecutive months with no events.
+To avoid scraping until the dawn of time, calspy stops scraping when it has found 18 consecutive months with no events.

 ![calspy screenshot](screenshots/calspy_screenshot.png)

 ## Features

 - Handles calendar navigation automatically
-- Saves calendart events in JSON format
+- Saves calendar data in JSON format
-- Generates an HTML file for your target's calendar to easily browse and search all events
+- Uses that data to generate HTML file for target
+- Allows you to quickly browse and search through all events

 ![calspy results page](screenshots/calspy_results.png)